2025-2026 BILLS

 BILL STATUS:

-S.3070 – 5.18 the Joint Committee on Healthcare Financing Committee recommended ought to pass with an amendment, substituting a new draft see S3070.
-Referred to the committee on Senate Ways and Means
+S.3070 — On 5.18.2026, the Joint Committee on Health Care Financing recommended “ought to pass with an amendment,” substituting a new draft, see S.3070 .
+The bill was then referred to Senate Ways and Means .

 Disclaimer: This overview is intended as a general guide to the legislative process.
 Deadlines and procedures are subject to change under Joint Rules, committee extensions, or other legislative actions.

-BILL SYNOPSIS: The Community Immunity Act purports to improve and standardize immunization reporting but goes well beyond this stated goal.
-The bill would significantly expand state oversight of immunization policy while creating substantial new compliance, reporting, operational, and exclusion-related burdens for students, families, schools, childcare programs, camps, colleges, and healthcare providers.
+The Community Immunity Act purports to improve and standardize immunization reporting but extends well beyond reporting requirements.
+The bill would significantly expand state oversight of immunization policy while creating new compliance, reporting, operational, and exclusion-related burdens for students, families, schools, childcare programs, camps, colleges, and healthcare providers.

 This legislation applies to: